 - Apply your deposit towards any of the following: purchasing metal prints from my online gallery of images, purchasing my Flower e-book, having online one-on-one critiques with me.

-- Have your deposit transferred to a future workshop.
+- Have your deposit transferred to a future workshop (this may not be possible for 2023).

 Your safety is the most important thing to me, so if you are more comfortable cancelling your reserved spot now for any upcoming workshops you are welcome to email me at any time.
 Just a note that if you do cancel and the workshop goes ahead, you will lose your spot for that trip.